 Review for my Stitch Fix 2020 Box

-I ordered my box on 2/12/20; it was shipped on 2/18/20; and it arrived on 2/21/20.
-When my order was placed, I was informed that, due to high-demand, orders were slightly behind, which was not an issue for me.
+I ordered my box on 2/12/20; it was shipped on 2/18/20, and it arrived on 2/21/20.
+When my order was placed, I was informed that, due to high demand, orders were slightly behind, which was not an issue for me.
 Overall, I was very pleased with the shipping process.

 The package arrived with the clothing bundled together nicely in tissue paper and a necklace enclosed in a cardboard jewelry box.
-An envelope filled with instructions on how to return/exchange, an invoice with item descriptions and pricing, a style tip guide, and a return bag were included in the box as well.
+An envelope filled with instructions on how to return/exchange, an invoice with item descriptions and pricing, a style tip guide, and a return bag was included in the box as well.
 I love that my style tip guide included a personal note from my stylist confirming that she tried to find the skirt I was looking for but didn’t have any in stock.
 It felt great knowing that my comments were actually received and considered.
 I look forward to adding more details in my next box!

 Here’s what my box came with:

 41 Hawthorn Tulla Mixed Material Knit Top in Burgundy – $54

 Pros: I really liked the material of this top which was soft and breathable.
 The ¾ sleeve length was nice too because I tend to push up my sleeves when I’m wearing long-sleeved shirts.
 I also liked the color!